 If you would like to consult with me while formulating your travel plans to Rhode Island, Massachusetts, New Hampshire, Pennsylvania, or: any where in south Florida (or: southern California) feel free to email me for a personal, one on one consultation (on a: sliding scale fee basis {so you only pay what you can afford}) and I'll be happy to work with you.

 Near the top of the page I mentioned the massive, Arctic slave labor prison camps built, populated, and administered by the Soviet Unions prosecutorially minded post world war one Communist government.
-Perhaps the most famous former inmate of those camps was Nobel prize winning Russian author Alexander Solzhenitsyn, who chronicled his, and other prisoners suffering in those camps in highly regarded factual novels such as the following, titled:
+Perhaps the most famous former inmate of those camps was Nobel prize winning Russian author Alexander Solzhenitsyn, who chronicled his, and other prisoners suffering in those camps in highly regarded factual novels such as the following, titled "The Gulag Archipelago".

-According to my associate, economics professor Michel Chossudovsky of the University of Ottawa, Canada:
+According to economics professor Michel Chossudovsky of the University of Ottawa, Canada:

 "The Global Economic Crisis: The Great Depression of the Twenty First Century"